yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/unnecessary_assign_check.markdown

 ## UnnecessaryAssignCheck

-No need to assign call to variable that is reassigned another value without being used.
+No need to assign a variable that will be reassigned without being used first.

 ### Example